 There’s another aspect of human nature in conflict with the way democracies are supposed to work.
 It’s the idea that freedom is not free, that we the people must defend it.
 There’s nothing wrong with the idea, all things being equal.
 The problem is that all things are not equal.

 Abuses of power start small.
-They start when someone who can pushes the envelope just that one little bit.
-In other words, they’re started by people already some way up the social tree, which means that there’s strong resistance to stopping them.
-The resistance comes not only from the few who’d lose by being stopped, but also from the many who wouldn’t.
+They start when someone with even the smallest advantage pushes the envelope just a little bit.
+In other words, they’re started by people already some way up the social tree, which means which means others will be reluctant to stop them.
+The few who’d lose advantages will fight it, of course, but the many who wouldn’t are at least as reluctant.
 That may seem counterintuitive, but remember that the situation is going to be a challenge to a social superior over something minor.
 That doesn’t feel like a noble defense of freedom.
 It feels like making a fuss over nothing.
 It feels like a waste of time and an embarrassment.
 So even at those early, small stages, there’s a cost associated with doing something.
 People tend to look at the cost, weigh it against the smallness of the issue, and decide it’s not worth doing anything just yet.
 The next time the envelope is pushed, the issue is a bit bigger, but the cost is also higher because the perpetrator now has more power.
 Pretty soon, there may be personal consequences, small ones at first.
 By the time people wake up to the fact that freedom itself is being lost, the price of resistance has grown high enough so that it’s still not worth fighting for at the time.
 It’s only in hindsight that the mind reels at people’s lack of action.

 Another complication is that the process does not take place in the full glare of consciousness.
 The original issue may evade attention simply by being too small to notice.
 Once there’s a cost associated with noticing, the tendency is not to go there.
 We’d rather forget about it, and we’re very good at finding reasons why we can.

 The resistance to examining disparities of power is one example.
 In the good old days, nothing needed to be examined because inequality was natural or ordained.
 Generations of goofy, inbred aristocrats made no difference to the conviction.
 Now nothing needs to be examined because we’re all equal.
-In Voltaire’s immortal words, “The law forbids rich and poor alike to sleep under bridges.”
-The idea that we’re all social equals is patently absurd, and yet it’s so pervasive that a President can compare the homeless to campers and it is considered evidence only of his heartlessness, not of his lack of mental capacity.
+In the immortal words of Anatole France, “The law forbids rich and poor alike to sleep under bridges.”
+The idea that we’re all social equals is patently absurd, and yet it’s so pervasive that a President can compare the homeless to campers (Roberts 1988) and it is considered evidence only of his heartlessness, not of his lack of mental capacity.
 We’re convinced, so the evidence makes no impression.

 Not only are the issues hard to follow.
 We don’t want to follow them.